Ideal Water Temperature For Espresso

 If the water temperature is too low, the espresso shot will have a thin layer of crema and watery texture, while if it’s too high, it can result in a harsh and rough texture.

-While using dark roasted beans start from the lower end of the ideal temperature range i-e 195 degrees and for light roasted beans start from the higher end i-e 205 degrees and tweak the temperature from there to achieve the perfect taste.
+While using dark roasted beans start from the lower end of the ideal temperature range i-e 190-195 degrees and for light roasted beans start from the higher end i-e 205 degrees and tweak the temperature from there to achieve the perfect taste.
 That’s because dark roasted beans extract flavors more quickly and easily than light roasted beans.

 Most espresso machines come with a built-in thermometer or a temperature gauge, which measures the temperature of the water in the machine.

-However, if your machine does not have a built-in thermometer, you can use a thermometer to measure the temperature of the water.
+If your machine does not have a built-in thermometer, you can use a thermometer to measure the temperature of the water.

 To measure the water temperature, you can hold it under the group head to check the temperature of the water as it flows through the coffee grounds.
-It’s essential to ensure that the thermometer is accurate and calibrated correctly to get accurate readings.

 Can you adjust the water temperature in a home Espresso Machine?